 Immediately, thousands of protesters took to the streets in the capital of Tegucigalpa and other cities as the military imposed a curfew, along with restrictions on the media and public protests.
-Protests, along with strikes, spread across the country.
+Protests, along with strikes, spread across the country (see Table 11 on page 75).
 Internationally, the UN General Assembly and the Organization of American States condemned the coup, and foreign governments began recalling their ambassadors.
 On July 3, 2009, an estimated 100,000 people protested in Tegucigalpa.
 Protests continued the following day in the capital, as well as San Pedro Sula, Talanga, La Ceiba, El Progreso, Choluteca, and other cities.